ducakar/TextureReplacer/README.md

 Change Log
 ----------

-* 2.5
+* 2.4.5
-    - removed texture unloading, compression and mipmap generation as the use of DDS textures makes these functions unnecessary
     - fixing female model is more consistent, female helmet normal map enabled
     - (hopefully) fixed a rare toolbar icon crash that breaks space centre scene
+    - the top quad of atmosphere skybox is not rendered any more
 * 2.4.4
     - disabling spawning in IVA suits also disables "Toggle EVA Suit" in Kerbal's context menu